 All modules are subject to review by questionnaires which are considered by the Board of Studies.
-Changes to, or the introduction of new, modules are considered at the School Teaching and Learning Committee and at the Board of Studies.
+Changes to, or the introduction of new, modules are considered at the Board of Studies.
 Student opinion is sought at the Staff-Student Committee and/or the Board of Studies.
 New modules and major changes to existing modules are subject to approval by the Faculty Teaching and Learning Committee.